 - The statements are actually applicable to all sides.
 They would also apply to judges and executioners.
 But other interpretations are also possible for the well-known phrase in the first book of Moses 9, 6.

 In Hebrew: "Shofekh dam haAdam, baAdam damo jeshafekh" – what ist usually translated as: "Whoso sheddeth man's blood, by man shall his blood be shed."
 King James

 - What other interpretation?

-- The comma is already an interpretation.
+- The colon is already an interpretation.
 There is none in the original Hebrew text.
 A well-known Talmudic derivation now puts it elsewhere, not in front of but behind "baAdam".
-The prefix "ba" would then no longer mean "through a person" but "in a person".
-The sentence then reads:
+The prefix ba" would then no longer mean "through a person" but "in a person".
+The phrase then reads: